 2 red bell peppers cut into strips

-Cut flank steak into chunks roughly the size of a hockey puck.
+Cut flank steak into large chunks.
+Should be roughly the size of a hockey puck.
 This makes it easier to shred after cooking.
 Slice onions and peppers into strips.
-Combine cumin, chipotle and garlic in a small bowl.
+Combine spices in a small bowl.